When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Coin “Eating” Pug Money Box

-Turn the crank and the pug’s tongue comes out.
-Place your coin on its tongue, turn the crank again, and it “eats” your coin.
-Money can be left inside or removed via a drawer.
+Turn the crank, and the pug’s tongue comes out.
+Place a coin on the tongue, turn the crank again, and it “eats” your money.
+You can retrieve your savings via a drawer in the back.

 Infinity Cube

-An extremely satisfying build, this LEGO infinity cube is far easier to make than you think.
-Kids who think “I couldn’t build that” will get an instant confidence boost when they discover that, yes, they can.
+This infinity cube is extremely satisfying to handle and easier to make than it looks.
+Kids who think “I can’t build that” will get an instant confidence boost when they pull this off.

-As a bonus, the fidget spinner stands up to hours of use.
+As a bonus, this fidget toy holds up well to hours of flipping and folding.

 A Working Trebuchet

-The video shows the trebuchet in detail as well as demonstrating how it works.
-For confident builders this will be enough, but for those who want a little more information, there is also a link to detailed step-by-step instructions.
+The video shows the build in detail and demonstrates the mechanics.
+For confident builders, the video is enough, but there is also a link to detailed step-by-step instructions if you get stuck.

 Spinning Tops

-Fans of spinning toys and Beyblade, in particular, will enjoy building these LEGO spinning tops.
-Each one has a different design, and once you master the basic build technique you can move on to designs of your own.
+Fans of Beyblade will enjoy building these custom spinning tops.
+Each one has a different design.
+Once you master the basic technique, you can invent your own performance tops.

 Simple Targets